virtuozzo/cloudscripting-docs/docs/creating-manifest/custom-scripts.md

 - See how to create your custom <a href="/creating-manifest/addons/" target="_blank">Add-Ons</a>

+- Find out how to handle <a href="/creating-manifest/handling-custom-responses/" target="_blank">Custom Responses</a>

 - Explore how to customize <a href="/creating-manifest/visual-settings/" target="_blank">Visual Settings</a>

 - Examine a bunch of <a href="/samples/" target="_blank">Samples</a> with operation and package examples